Flavor of Love Girls: Charm School: It's Mo's Birthday and I'll Cry If I Want To

 The six remaining girls learned the proper way to respond in a celebrity interview.
 Their patience was tested to the limit when the special guest interviewer turned out to be Tiffany "New York" Pollard.
 All of the girls except for Brooke and Becky seemed to do well in the challenge, especially Saaphyri, earning her immunity and exemption from elimination.
 Afterwards, the girls still wanted to get to the bottom of who stole Leilene's pictures.
 The picture theft inquisition soon turned into a dramatic scene of lies and backstabbing that had even guilty parties at each other's throats.
 Larissa then tells the others that Shay is the thief in an effort to save herself, leading Becky to unwittingly confront Shay.
 After a heated argument, Becky, guilty that she believed her friend Shay was the thief, announces she wants to quit and runs upstairs to pack her belongings.
 The insanity culminated during a surprise birthday party for Mo'Nique, where Mo'Nique found herself counseling Becky, convincing her not to leave.
 Becky expressed her guilt for accusing Shay, while Shay goes upstairs and listens in on the conversation.
 Shay then forgives Becky and then confessed to Mo'Nique that Larissa was the real thief and that she was an accomplice.
 Mo'Nique is stunned and tells Shay that those lies resulted in two innocent women (Darra and Schatar) being eliminated the last episode.
 She also explains that people go to prison for those reasons.
 After Mo'Nique's advice, Shay went to Larissa and told her about it.
 She thought that if Larissa confessed and apologized like her then Larissa would not be eliminated.
 But Larissa wouldn't listen and called Shay a rat.
-Shay, appalled that Larissa wouldn't do the same thing for her and would put on the blame on her calls her a backstabber and ends their friendship.
+Shay, appalled that Larissa wouldn't do the same thing for her and would put on the blame on her calls her a backstabber and ends their alliance.
 At the elimination, Becky, Shay, and Larissa were brought to the carpet.
 Mo'Nique confronted Larissa about her actions.
 Larissa tried to justify them, partly by claiming that she did not really steal the pictures because she did not keep them herself.
 She also backstabbed Shay by saying that she was the one who came up with the idea of stealing the pictures.
 At this point, Larissa says she doesn't care anymore about the competition and challenges Mo'Nique.
 Mo'Nique announced to Becky, who did the worst in the interviews, that she was originally planned to be expelled, but expels Larissa for her cocky attitude, lies, and failure to change.
 She also warns Shay about being an enabler, and that she should do better with picking her friends.
 After the elimination, Mo'Nique announced that Larissa will be replaced by New York, but then laughs and says she is only joking.